-

 What are the principal legal documents for a venture capital equity investment in the jurisdiction and are any of them publicly filed or otherwise available to the public?

-In connection with a venture capital financing, the investment agreement, the shareholders’ agreement and the articles of association form the core documentation.
-The investment and shareholders’ agreements create the basis for the investor’s financial investment and participation in the respective company and consist of two independent parts, the investment agreement, which contains the agreements on the investor’s financial participation in the start-up, as well as the shareholders’ agreement, which regulates the future cooperation between the founding shareholder(s) and investor(s) as (future) shareholders of the company.
-The two parts are either combined into one agreement or concluded as two separate agreements.
-If the target is a German limited liability company pursuant to the German Limited Liability Companies Act (GmbHG), usually, the signing of the investment documentation requires notarization by a public notary, among others, due to the agreed provisions regarding the transfer of shares in the company.
-This may lead to substantial costs depending on the investment sum.
+The investment and shareholders’ agreements constitute the contractual foundation for the investor’s financial participation in the company and for the ongoing cooperation between the parties.
+They usually consist of two independent parts, the investment agreement, which sets out the terms and conditions of the investor’s financial participation in the start-up, and the shareholders’ agreement, which governs the future relationship and rights between the founding shareholder(s) and investor(s) as (future) shareholders of the company.
+In practice, these two parts are either combined into one agreement or concluded as two separate agreements.
+If the target is a German limited liability company pursuant to the German Limited Liability Companies Act (GmbHG), usually, the signing of the investment documentation requires notarization by a public notary, particularly due to provisions concerning the transfer or issuance of shares.
+This notarization requirement can entail significant transaction costs, depending on the size of the investment.

-With respect to the company’s articles of association, the independent regulatory content of the articles of association is limited because the material commercial and legal agreements between the founding shareholder(s) and venture capital investors are regulated in the investment and shareholders’ agreement.
+With respect to the company’s articles of association, the independent regulatory content of the articles of association is limited as the material commercial and legal agreements between the founding shareholder(s) and venture capital investors are contained in the investment and shareholders’ agreement.
 Therefore, only those provisions having mandatory corporate law character are typically included in the company’s articles of association.
 Nevertheless, the articles of association are a mandatory part of every venture capital investment documentation as it is necessary to align the articles of association with the investment and shareholders’ agreement.
-Furthermore, accompanying documents such as for example managing director service contracts, rules of procedure for the management and/or an advisory board and agreements on (virtual) employee incentive schemes are regularly negotiated in the course of a venture capital funding.
+Furthermore, several ancillary documents such as managing director service agreements, rules of procedure for the management and/or an advisory board and agreements on (virtual) employee incentive schemes are regularly negotiated in the course of a venture capital funding.

-With regard to publication requirements the investment and shareholders’ agreements (and the other accompanying documents) do not have to be published in the company’s commercial register.
-Therefore, the respective regulations contained in investment and shareholders’ agreements remain confidential and cannot be reviewed by third parties.
-The articles of association, by contrast, are available for public inspection in their most recent version in the company’s commercial register.
+Regarding publication requirements, neither the investment agreement nor the shareholders’ agreement (nor the other accompanying documents) must be filed with or published in the company’s commercial register.
+Therefore, the respective provisions contained in investment and shareholders’ agreements remain confidential and cannot be reviewed by third parties.
+In contrast, the articles of association are available for public inspection in the company’s commercial register, as well as a list of the shareholders and their respective shareholdings in the company.

 -